TieDyedDevil/afx2tool-linux/README.md

 An exported preset is stored only in the Axe-FX edit buffer until you manually save the preset using the Axe-FX's front-panel STORE button;
-this gives you the opportunity to audition the patch and then save it to a location of your choosing.
+this gives you the opportunity to audition the preset and then save it to a location of your choosing.

 You should, as a rule of thumb, download presets as part of your backup